Studio Ninja

 Verdict

 HoneyBook wins on both.
 AI email drafts save meaningful time during peak inquiry season.
-HoneyBook's app is more polished than Studio Ninja's.
+HoneyBook's mobile app is more polished than Studio Ninja's.

 Pricing comparison (April 2026)